 Each Year, the T4C program will involve 15 high school students of different ethnicities and socio-economic backgrounds in all aspects of the grantmaking process.

-Teens 4 Change (T4C) introduces you to the grantmaking process and provides you with the opportunity to work in with a group of 15 students from different backgrounds in Allegheny County.
+Teens 4 Change (T4C) introduces you to the grantmaking process and provides you with the opportunity to work in with a group of 15 students from different backgrounds.
 As a T4C board member, you have the chance to present multiple grants to local youth-run organizations.

 T4C board members learn about, create, and conduct an entire grant cycle from start to finish and then share what they have learned as grant-makers and philanthropists with their communities.

 What do you do as a T4C Board Member?